 Could you tell us a bit about your role at Diffblue?

 I work for Diffblue as a QA Engineer.
 When I explain my job to someone who doesn’t know software development, I say that I’m testing software that tests software.
-More precisely, I am testing software that generates unit tests.
+More precisely, I am testing software that writes unit tests.
 My job is quite unique – typically, QA Engineers do not have to know about programming.
 However, since the software is for developers, we need to write programs to test the software.
-Essentially, we are required to act/test as a `developer` who want unit tests to be automatically generated.
+Essentially, we are required to act/test as a `developer` who want unit tests to be automatically written.